NiklasPfister/adaXT/README.md

 - Splitter class: Used during fitting to perform the splits.

-- Prediction class: Used after fitting to make predictions.
+- Predict class: Used after fitting to make predictions.

 By specifying these three components a range of different tree algorithms can be created, e.g., regression trees, classification trees, quantile regression trees